rajbooth/Hash-Stats/docs/SQL_views.md

 ```
 ### run_form
 #### Description
-Called by run_form REST API endpoint, and used to populate the lsi tof hregistered ha
+Called by **run_form** REST API endpoint, and used to populate the lis tof registered hashers on the Run Attendance app.

 #### Used in

 #### SQL